Husayn ibn Ali: Journey to Kufa

 On the way, Husayn encountered various people.
 In response to Husayn's question about the situation in Iraq, the poet Farzadaq explicitly told him that the hearts of the Iraqi people are with you, but their swords are in the service of the Umayyads.
 But Husayn's decision was unwavering, and in response to those who tried to dissuade him, he said that things were in God's hands and that God wanted the best for His servants and would not be hostile to anyone who was right.
-The news of the murder of Muslim ibn Aqeel and Hani ibn Arwa was reported by some travellers, for the first time in Thalabiyah.
+The news of the murder of Muslim ibn Aqeel and Hani ibn Arwa was reported by travellers.

-When Husayn reached the area of Zabalah, he found out that his messenger, Qais ibn Mushar Sa'idawi – or his brother-in-law, Abd Allah ibn Yaqtar – who had been sent from Hejaz to Kufa to inform the people of Husayn's imminent arrival, was exposed and killed by falling from the roof of Kufa Palace.
+When Husayn reached the area of Zabalah, he found out that his messenger, Qays ibn Musahir al-Saidawi – or his brother-in-law, Abd Allah ibn Yaqtar – who had been sent from Hejaz to Kufa to inform the people of Husayn's imminent arrival, was exposed and killed by falling from the roof of Kufa Palace.
 Upon hearing this, Husayn allowed his supporters to leave the caravan due to the depressing issues such as the betrayal of the Kufis.
 A number of those who had joined him on the way parted away.
-But those who had come with Husayn from Hejaz did not leave him.
-The news from Kufa showed that the situation there had completely changed from what Muslims had reported.
-The political assessments made it clear to Husayn that going to Kufa was no longer apt.
+But those who had come with Husayn from Mecca did not leave him.
+The news from Kufa showed that the situation there had completely changed from what ibn Aqil had reported.
+The assessments made it clear to Husayn that going to Kufa was no longer apt.

 In the area of Sharaf or Zuhsam, armies emerged from Kufa under the leadership of Hurr ibn Yazid.
 With the weather being hot there, Husayn ordered water to be given to them and then announced his motives to the army and said:

 "You did not have an Imam and I became the means of uniting the ummah.
 Our family is more deserving of government than anyone else, and those in power do not deserve it and rule unjustly.
 If you support me, I will go to Kufa.
 But if you do not want me anymore, I will return to my first place."
 Ibn Ziyad had stationed troops on the routes into Kufa.
-Husayn and his followers were intercepted by the vanguard of Yazid's army, about 1,000 men led by Al-Hurr ibn Yazid Al-Tamimi, south of Kufa near Qadisiyya.
-Husayn said to them:

-I did not come to you until your letters were brought to me, and your messengers came to me saying, "Come to us, for we have no imam" ...
+Husayn and his followers were intercepted by the vanguard of Yazid's army, about 1,000 men led by Hurr ibn Yazid, south of Kufa near Qadisiyya.
+Husayn said to them:I did not come to you until your letters were brought to me, and your messengers came to me saying, "Come to us, for we have no imam" ...
 Therefore, if you give me what you guaranteed in your covenants and sworn testimonies, I will come to your town.
 If you will not and are averse to my coming, I will leave you for the place from which I came to you.